apache/trafficserver/doc/admin-guide/files/parent.config.en.rst

        The other traffic is unaffected.
 Once the downed parent becomes available, the traffic distribution returns to the pre-down state.
+    - ``latched`` - The first parent in the list is marked as primary and is always chosen until connection errors cause it to be marked down.
+When this occurs the next parent in the list then becomes primary.
+The primary will wrap back to the first parent in the list when it is the last parent in the list and is marked down due to a connection error.
+Newly chosen primary parents marked as unavailable will then be restored if the failure retry time has elapsed and the transaction using the primary succeeds.

 .. _parent-config-format-go-direct: